neurocats/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 ### Loss & Training
 We have a beautiful computation right now, but in order to really approximate something we need a loss function that tells the network how it has done so far.
-We will make it easy for us and take the euclidean distance of label and output.
+We will make it easy for us and take the Euclidean distance of label and output.

 ```python